replay-software/bump/readme.md

 ![](.bump/assets/artwork.png)

-Bump is a zero-config pipeline built with GitHub Actions & Terraform to automate [Sparkle](https://sparkle-project.org) releases.
+Bump is an automated pipeline for releasing apps with [Sparkle](https://sparkle-project.org)

 **Features:**